huzhenyu115/LEGO/README.md

 	You will need a Unix environment with a working C++ compiler to compile the source files in src/.
 We recommend GCC>=4.2.
-	Besides, Perl and R are necessary for running this program.

 * USAGE
 ----------------------------------------------------------------------